 – – – – – – – – – – – – – – – – – – – – –

-I took off the Catheter night bag and hobbled into the kitchen to do the pots and safety checks.
+the kitchen to do the pots and safety checks.
 Then the bins, and off to the wetroom initially for a poop.
 Trotsky is in charge this time.
 Messy!
 I decided to get a stand-up wash, teggies, shave, etc., while I was there.
 It all went fairly well, just one bad cut shaving.

 Got the kettle on and opened the window to take this shot of the morning sky.
 Realising how much easier the swollen right leg & foot were today.
 Nice!
-I
+I brewed the tea and got on the computer.
+Slowly, my earlier feeling of being overall in a better place faded.
+When the Carer called, it was Rachid.

 I had another of those long active seizures after I’d got rid of the Carer.
 Don’t really know how long or what I had been up to.
 But I noticed the Hoover had been moved, and the mug of cold tea had been knocked or dropped onto the floor.
 It took me an age to recover from this seizure.
 I felt almost groggy.